Your Career in Health and Safety for 2021

 You might ask; why are SHEilds a preferable choice for Health, Safety and Environmental e-Learning?

-First and foremost, we’re a name you can trust.
-While offers of SHE training aren’t uncommon around the internet it’s important to be wary of shady startups and subpar courses.
-We are accredited by IOSH, NEBOSH and ProQual with continually updated course materials and a team of professional tutors on hand for support.
+While offers of SHE training are not uncommon around the internet it’s important to be wary of shady start-ups and subpar courses.
+SHEilds are accredited by IOSH, NEBOSH and ProQual with continually updated course materials and a team of professional tutors on hand for support.

 Besides this we also pride ourselves on being a truly global provider, with key offices based in the UK, UAE and South Africa helping students around the world choose courses that work for them.
 Our tutors and assessors meanwhile have experience in the work place applying Health and Safety in many varied industries.
 They are easy to approach and passionate about supporting the learners in ways tailored specifically to the individual.

 Your success is our mission and we are here to make sure your career goals become a reality.